Skip to main content

 • Teaching support

-STAT200 has its own Canvas page, and the discussions in Canvas are used for asking questions.
+STAT402 has its own Canvas room, and the discussions in Canvas are used for asking questions.
 Four hours of exercise sessions with teaching assistants will be scheduled daily in the block.
 Additionally, a seminar will be held, along with a supervision service providing up to 8 consultation hours for the extended module in the parallel period.
+For the january block the students follow the STAT200 Canvas room.

 • Syllabus